TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.5.19
+Removed storage flags for salted meat and brains- it was preventing them from being placed in cooking pots for making meals.

+#### Version 1.5.18
+Salted meats and brains now have storage flags, letting them be stored in agricultural-only containers.

+Reduced brain meal satiation to 300

+Adjusted the file path for reed baskets in their cart property patches.
+The path was changed in VS 1.19.0.
+This should prevent crashes from carts that had baskets placed in VS 1.18.

+Fixed a crash that occurred when attacking debarked logs with empty hands.

+Fixed an issue that made it so that debarked logs could not be broken with an axe(or other means)

 #### Version 1.5.17
 Fixed an issue where the hammer wedge smacking wasn't being called on the server.